 • Does the veterinarian you wish to perform the euthanasia have times or days that he or she will not be available?

-• What is a back-up plan in case your pet has an emergency?
-Who should you call or go to?
+• What is a backup plan in case your pet has an emergency?
+Who should your call or go to?

 • What would a natural death look like for your pet, considering the animal’s disease process?

 • Who will be there?

 • Where will the euthanasia occur?
 At your home, at a veterinary hospital, outside, under a favorite tree?

 • What are your wishes for the care of your pet’s body?
 Some options may include private or group cremation, burial at a cemetery or home, or having your veterinary clinic care for the body.

 • Would you like to have a necropsy, the animal version of an autopsy, performed?
 This can sometimes provide answers to questions you have about your pet’s illness or injury.

 • How would you like to say goodbye and memorialize your pet?
 This is essential in helping you grieve, especially for children.
 Some people will hold a memorial service, read a poem, plant a tree, or write a story of their pet’s life.
 Perhaps you would like to make a clay or ink imprint of your pet’s paw or cut a clipping of hair to save.
 These can be placed in a special display box as a memorial.

 Involving children in decision-making discussions can help them to express their wishes and encourage them to discuss their feelings.